WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 ### Stable vs Unstable Alarms and their Responses

-As this project will add several new alarms, it is critical to understand the distinction between stable and unstable ones.
-In particular, all maintainers interacting with the new tools must understand what response and urgency is appropriate for each instance.
-Stability is relevant for individual alarms and must be considered in context of how they relate to alerts.
+As this project will add several new alarms, it is critical to understand the distinction between stable and unstable alarms.
+In particular, all maintainers interacting with the new tools must understand how to respond and determine urgency for all alerts.
+Stability also refers to individual alarms and must be considered in context of how they relate to the alerts that depend on them.
 Alarms that comprise a composite alarm, for example, may require a different approach to stability and accuracy if the resulting composite alarm is itself sufficiently accurate.

 Alarms should be considered unstable if they regularly produce false positives.
 That is to say, if we incorrectly send an alert, and this happens on a regular